wescale/k8s-advanced-training/network-policies/README.md

 Create a network policy to allow ingress traffic to TCP:80 and TCP:443 from Internet to the `nginx` pods.

-You should get HTTP 503 errors in your web browser.
+You should get HTTP 503 errors in your web browser. (service unavailable)

 # Step 3 - Allow traffic to the database